madhusudhananand/rails-chat-app/README.md

 # rails-chat-app
-Realtime rails chat app using actionCable, websockets, vault and more
+Realtime rails chat app using SemanticUI and gems like actionCable, websockets, vault and more